bbgdzxng1/cta608-in-vbi/README.md

 From: https://github.com/lescanauxdiscrets/homebrew-tap/blob/HEAD/Formula/zvbi.rb
 ```

-### Max Smith's cc_decoder
+### Max Smith's cc_decode.py

-A Python-based line-21 decoder, written for extraction of line 21s of Laserdiscs.  `cc_decoder.py` appears to be able to extract line21s to SCC (and SRT).
+A Python-based line-21 decoder, written for extraction of line 21s from Laserdiscs.  `cc_decoder.py` appears to be able to extract line21s to SCC (and SRT).
 Output from this repository has not been tested against `cc_decoder.py`.

 https://github.com/CordySmith/cc_decoder